Choosing the right hybrid bike can be overwhelming—there are different bike types, various price ranges, bike sizes, and other features to consider.

 Good hybrid bikes for medium to long-distance trips start above the $500 mark.
 But you can be sure you will have much more fun with it than with a cheap, low-quality bike.

 Also, don’t forget to set aside some money for bike accessories.
-If your budget is $1000, for example, I recommend buying a bike for around $800 and investing the rest into a bike helmet, cycling clothing, bottle, etc. Feel free to learn more about accessories to buy.
+For example, if your budget is $1000, I recommend buying a bike for around $800 and investing the rest into a bike helmet, cycling clothing, bottle, etc. Feel free to learn more about accessories to buy.

 The quality of used components (drivetrain, brakes, etc.) on hybrid bikes depends mainly on the bike’s price.